JoshFarwig/Movie-Ticket-Chat-Assistant/README.md

 # Movie Virtual Assistant
 ## Project Description:

-A virtual assistant that allows for customers to book/change/cancel new or current movie ticket bookings, as well as allow users to purchase add-ons such as food, drinks, and movie collectibles.
+A virtual assistant that allows for customers to book/change/cancel new or current movie ticket bookings.
+After confirming their booking, the customer gets their ticket sent to them via email.
+The entire project was developed using Java and utilized libraries such as JDBC, JSwing, Java AWT, and Java Mail for our features.
+We went with a simple, straight-forward design for our assistant's user interface.
+The user has two input options, either by directly typing into the chatbox or by clicking one of the buttons right above it.
+After the user has finished their interaction and their request was met, they receive a confirmation email of the interaction via the email on file.

 ## Class Organization:
 ### Implemented